CodeForPhilly/balancer-main/README.md

 1. `Docker and docker-compose`
 2. `OpenAI API`: Ask for the API key and add it to `config/env/env.dev`
-3. `pgAdmin`: The email and password are set in `balancer-main/docker-compose.yml`
+3. `pgAdmin`: The email and password are specified in `balancer-main/docker-compose.yml`
 4. `Postman`: Ask to get invited to the Balancer Postman team `balancer_dev`

 ### Running Balancer for development

 Start Docker Desktop and run `docker compose up --build`

-The email and password are set in: `server/api/management/commands/createsu.py`
+The email and password are set in `server/api/management/commands/createsu.py`

 ## Architecture